• Skip to primary navigation

 More Cupcake Recipes

-• Raspberry Coconut Cupcakes
+• The Best White Chocolate Raspberry Cupcakes

 Four raspberry frosted cupcakes with a bowl on raspberries on the side.

-These Raspberry Cupcakes are super soft and moist vanilla cupcakes that have fresh raspberries folded into the batter.
+These raspberry cupcakes are super soft and moist vanilla cupcakes that have fresh raspberries folded into the batter.
 They're also topped with a raspberry frosting that has raspberry puree in it!

-5 from 2 votes
+5 from 5 votes

 Print Recipe Pin Recipe